Carrot Milk (Gajar Ka Doodh)

 Cook The Carrots

-Add 7 oz (200 g) peeled and cubed carrots, 5-6 whole cashew nuts, and 5-6 whole almonds to a pan along with 1 cup of water.
+Add 200 g of peeled and chopped carrots, 5-6 whole cashew nuts, and 5-6 whole almonds to a saucepan.
+Add 1 cup of water and stir to combine.

 Carrots, cashews and almonds boiling in water in a pan.

-Cover the pan with a lid and cook on medium heat for 10-12 minutes until the carrots are tender.
+Cover the pan with a lid and keep it on medium heat.
+Cook for 10-12 minutes until the carrots are soft Stir 2-3 times while cooking.

 Pan covered with a lid.

-Remove the pan from heat and let the ingredients cool down completely.
+Now remove the pan from heat and open the lid.
+Let the ingredients cool down completely.
+It will take 10-12 minutes.

-Note – I have cooked carrots in a pan, but to fasten the process, you can cook them in a pressure cooker or an instant pot.
+Note – I have cooked the carrots in a pan over the stovetop, but you can also use a traditional pressure cooker or an instant pot to speed up the cooking process.

 Make The Carrot Milk

-Transfer the cooled ingredients to a blender and blend until smooth.
-Set aside.
+Transfer the cooled ingredients to a blender and blend until to make a smooth mixture.
+Set the puree aside.

 Cooked ingredients added to a blender.